thiblahute/meson-website/Reference-manual.md

 ### external program object ###

 Contains an external (i.e. not built as part of this project) program.
 This object has only one method, <tt>found</tt>, which returns whether the executable was found.

+### external library object ###

+Contains an external (i.e. not built as part of this project) library.
+This object has only one method, <tt>found</tt>, which returns whether the library was found.

+### generator object ###

+This object contains a generator that is used to transform files from one type to another by an executable (e.g. idl files into source code and headers).

+- <tt>process</tt> takes a list of files, causes them to be processed and returns an object containing the result which can then, for example, be passed into a build target definition